Wealden District Council elections

 Wealden District Council in East Sussex, England is elected every four years.
 From 2003 until the election in 2019, 55 councillors were elected from 35 wards.
 From 2019, 45 councillors have been elected from 41 wards.

 Political control

 Since the first election to the council in 1973 political control of the council has been held by the following parties:

 Leadership

 The leaders of the council since 2001 have been:

 Council elections

-Summary of the results of recent council elections, click on the year for full details of each election.
+The table below shows the composition of seats held on the council directly after each election.
+Click on the year for full details of each election.